srivathsan/plivo_message_test/README.md

 >python test_message.py

 Requires:
+- requests python package need to be pre-installed (pip install requests)
 - resource.py either in the same directory or in PYTHONPATH resource.py contains three classes
 ResourceBase: the class for handling all the REST calls.